13. Grievance Policy

 What May Be Grieved

-This procedure is to be used to resolve grievances regarding decisions or actions made by employees or agents of the Law School.
+This procedure may only be used to resolve grievances regarding decisions or actions made by employees or agents of the Law School.
 The following claims may not be grieved:

 - Disciplinary decisions, since those decisions are covered by a separate Law School policy; and